 If you’re experiencing a lot of misconducts at the workplace you might have a lot of questions in mind on how to deal with the situation, such questions include;

 - The behavior you colleague or your boss is showing is it even considered as sexual harassment?

 - What are the right steps that need to be taken in order to deal with the situation?

 - Should you report the misconduct and where should you start from?

 - Can you protect yourself from future sexual misconduct?

 - If you succeeded with your case, are you protected from your employer if he tries to retaliate against you?

-Almost every victim of sexual harassment will have these questions in his mind more especially the last question because most employers will try to retaliate against if you report them to the proper authority.
+Almost every victim of sexual harassment will have these questions in his mind more especially the last question because most employers will try to retaliate against you if you report them to the proper authorities.
 In this article, we shall explain sexual harassment and how to deal with it.

-The types of behaviors considered as sexual harassment depend on the people involved and the situation on which it occurred.
+The types of behaviors considered as sexual harassment depend on the people involved and on the situation in which occurred.
 Any sexual favor or unwanted sexual advances can be considered as sexual harassment, this could be done directly or indirectly such as giving bribes for the sake of sexual favors, it can also be in the form of sexual suggestive jokes, brushing up against another person, any form of touching or displaying explicit material can still be taken as sexual harassment.

 The Law That Governs Sexual Harassment

 The civil rights of 1964 protect all individual from any form of sexual discrimination.
 This law makes it clear that no employer should discriminate anyone when it comes to firing or hiring and any other form of employment benefits such as salary raises, promotions or any opportunity due to their sex.
 Sexual discrimination in the workplace is a big threat to society and in the eyes of the court, it’s a form of sex discrimination.